briankaufman990/RPSLS/README.md

 and instructions for [deployment](https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment).

 ---
-To run the application you can either use the flask command or python’s -m switch with Flask.
+"To run the application you can either use the flask command or python’s -m switch with Flask.
 Before you can do that you need to tell your >terminal the application to work with by exporting the FLASK_APP environment variable:

 ````
 $ export FLASK_APP=RPSLS.py